 ABSOLUT is the number one premium vodka brand worldwide and is an iconic brand with an image built around values of creativity, innovation and cultural leadership.
-It is one of only four international spirits brands in the world which sells more than 10 million cases a year and has an especially attractive growth profile.
-ABSOLUT vodka complements Corby's strategy, while further enhancing the Company's premium brands portfolio.
-With ABSOLUT vodka in the Corby portfolio, Corby is the number two player in the vodka category in Canada with a 22% volume share - combining ABSOLUT with other key Corby vodka brands, such as Polar Ice vodka.
+It is one of only four international spirits brands in the world which sells more than 11.6 million nine litre cases a year and has an especially attractive growth profile.
+ABSOLUT vodka complements Corby's strategy, while further enhancing the Corporation's premium brands portfolio.
+With ABSOLUT vodka in the Corby portfolio, Corby is the number two player in the vodka category in Canada with an 18% volume share - combining ABSOLUT with other key Corby vodka brands, such as Polar Ice vodka.